+Once again, the Scientific American WorldView project continues to measure global biotechnology innovation.
 I had the pleasure of serving as lead editorial consultant of this project, and my mission was to cut through the marketing messages and develop a coherent measure of biotechnology innovation on a country-by-country basis.
 Visit the WorldView homepage See the country […]

 The 2010 version of Scientific American’s Worldview is launching at BIO.
 I’ve updated last year’s rankings, and also included some new measures.
 The data section is also significantly expanded, with numerous tables and charts comparing biotechnology activities and supportive elements from around the world.
 While readers not at BIO2010 will have to wait until the […]

 I was recently queried by the Israeli Life Science Industry on my thoughts regarding trends in the global biotechnology industry as well as elements of specific interest to Israel.
 You can see my full interview at ILSI’s website.

 Here is a recent keynote I gave for the Delaware Valley Innovation Network.
 The group is working on coordinating the activities of community colleges — and other parties — between the adjacent Delaware, Philadelphia, and New Jersey regions.
 My objective was to use case studies to show that drawing circles around regions to count combined […]

 After months of preparation, the Scientific American worldVIEW project has launched.
 I had the pleasure of serving as lead editorial consultant of this project, and my mission was to cut through the marketing messages and develop a coherent measure of biotechnology innovation on a country-by-country basis.
 You can hear me talk about the project and […]

 In 2005 India mostly strengthened their patent laws to meet international norms, with the distinct requirement that new drug products must “differ significantly in properties with regard to efficacy.”
 This requirement for a significant improvement in efficacy only applies to drugs — not to other patentable inventions like pens, car engines, etc., and is of […]

 The Scientific American WorldView project, where I’ve been serving as lead editorial consultant, is ramping up for its May 20th launch at BIO 2009.
 One of the objectives for the project was to put marketing-speak aside and objectively measure biotechnology innovation progress around the world.
 Going beyond gross regional measures, we compare individual countries to […]